danielgrigg/rovers/docs/journal.md

 clean (any?) bugs from that.
 I may look into adding some more test data files too.
 Finally, we need some light code documentation.

+## 12 Cross platform testing
+We're 'almost' there.
+Frontend is done, code is commented.
+Just need to test on a Ubuntu VM and finish the docs (design and readme).